azagniotov/stubby4j/README.md

     * @param host      host that stubby4j is running on
     * @param uri       URI for the HTTP request
     * @param stubsPort port that stubby4j Stubs is running on
-    * @param post      data to POST to the server
+    * @param payload   data to POST to the server
     * @return StubbyResponse with HTTP status code and message from the server
     * @throws Exception
     */
-   public StubbyResponse doPost(final String host, final String uri, final int stubsPort, final String post) throws Exception
+   public StubbyResponse doPost(final String host, final String uri, final int stubsPort, final String payload) throws Exception

    /**
     * Makes POST HTTP request to stubby